redbeakstudio/quartermoonnights/README.md

 This repository contains:
 * Information about our multisensory XR art club projects.
-* A template for your own projects
+* A template for your own projects if you would like to participate.

 The [templates](data/2020/00-template-en-us) explain what we are doing.